psalm/psalm.dev/assets/articles/detect-security-vulnerabilities-with-psalm.md

 ## How does it work?

-Psalm’s taint analysis attempts to find connections between user-controlled input (like `$_GET['name']`) and places that we don’t want unescaped user-controlled input to end up (like `echo "<h1>$name</h1>"` by looking at the ways that data flows through your application (via assignments, function/method calls and array/property access).
+When you run Psalm with `--taint-analysis` it slowly builds up a graph of data flows in your application due to assignments, property/array access, function calls and more.

-When you run Psalm with `--taint-analysis` it stops caring about regular bugs, and instead tries to identify problematic paths.
+Once it has mapped out all potential connections, Psalm attempts to identify problematic paths between user-controlled input and statements like `echo`.

 ### Taint sources